 The entire family loved these cookie bars.
 And, for whatever reason, cookie bars seem to be so much easier to get right than separate cookies.
 It always seems cookies can be easily too crispy or too soft, but cookie bars are more forgiving.

 Anyone else have that experience?

 Dark Chocolate and Walnut Oatmeal Cookie Bars

-1 1/2 cups whole wheat white flour
+1 1/2 cups gluten-free or whole wheat white flour

 1 cup rolled oats

 1 1/2 teaspoons baking powder

 6 ounces (a little over a cup) dark chocolate chips